patrickleevers/aRCPlus/README.md

 # aRCPlus
- Development of aRCPlan using wxwidgets
+Multi-platform development of aRCPlan using wxwidgets.